Career support

 Career Mentoring Scheme

-The Career Mentoring Scheme is an opportunity for second year students to be paired with their own career mentor who will assist with career planning and development.
+The Career Mentoring Scheme is an opportunity for second and final year students to be paired with their own career mentor who will assist with career planning and development.

 Our mentors work in graduate positions across organisations such as law firms, the police and prison services, barristers chambers, the Civil Service, banks or charities.